trade-copilot/ape-ai-docs/Getting Started/quick-start-web.md

 * Click in the text box at bottom
 * Type: _"What stocks have improving fundamentals this month?"_
 * Press Enter or click Send
-* Get personalized, persona‑aware analysis!
+* Get personalized, companion‑aware analysis!

 **Keyboard Shortcuts:**